The-Silverwood-Institute/Localwood/README.md

 ## Recommendations

 I'd recommend running this on the Pi as a [systemd service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md), so it boots with the Pi.
+Here's [my systemd config](localwood.service) to get you started.

 For accessing outside the house (e.g. with the Google Assistant) you can use IFTTT and ngrok.
 Alternatively you can use MQTT by running [this adaptor](https://github.com/The-Silverwood-Institute/Adorable-QTPI) to turn MQTT messages into Localwood API calls.